-Table of Contents
+Table of Contents Contents

 What Your SIN Number Says About You

 Your Social Insurance Number, also referred to as your SIN Number, is a 9-digit number that identifies you.
-It's used as a file number, account number and for data processing reasons.
+It's used as a file number and account number for data processing reasons.
 This number is individual to you; no other person has it.
 It helps to identify you for tax purposes, pensions and credit history.
 This number is important, contains sensitive information, and is only meant for certain purposes.
 This means you have to be careful who you share it with.

 In order to gain insurable employment and file your income tax return in Canada, you need to have a SIN number.
 You can apply for it when you turn 12 years old or when you immigrate to the country.
 Canadian citizens, permanent residents and temporary residents all need a SIN number.